zikula-modules/Content/README.md

 ### Version 5.0.3

+New features:
+- Added new flag for toggling root page in `TableOfContents` plugin.

 Bugfixes:
 - Fixed pagination issue related to combination of categories and translatable data.
 - Restrict custom loggable listener action to entities from same bundle.